-Empathetic, considered design makes a huge contribution to the quality of life of dementia sufferers.
-Award-winning sector specialist Glancy Nicholls shares its key principles
+Empathetic, considered design makes a huge contribution to the quality of life of people with dementia.
+The award-winning sector specialist based in Birmingham shares its key principles

 Dementia is affecting a growing number of people as our societies continue to age.
 As well as affecting memory, reasoning and behaviour, the disease may also impair perception and interpretation of sensory signals.

 Sensitive environmental design is paramount for the reduction of common stress factors.
 Research from the University of Stirling shows appropriate and empathetic design can provide a dignified environment for the patients as well as their families and carers.
 A case in point is Glancy Nicholls’ Meadow View Specialist Residential Care Centre, which gained several RIBA awards this year and won the RIBAJ's MacEwen Award 2018.

 When tendering for its first dementia care centre 10 years ago, the practice embarked on a ‘crash course’ to learn all it could from the Alzheimer’s Society, the University of Stirling’s Dementia Services Development Centre and the latest research projects.